What is Black Dandyism? Breaking Down This Year’s Met Gala Theme

-The biggest night in fashion is upon us.
-The 2025 The Metropolitan Museum of Art Costume Institute Gala, best known as the Met Gala, is Monday, May 5, and this year’s theme is “Superfine: Tailoring Black Style.”
-It’s an ode to Black dandyism in all of its refined and sophisticated glory.
+The 2025 Metropolitan Museum of Art Costume Institute Gala, best known as the Met Gala — and the biggest night in fashion — was held on Monday, May 5.
+This year’s theme was “Superfine: Tailoring Black Style.”
+It was an ode to Black dandyism in all of its refined and sophisticated glory.

 AdvertisementADVERTISEMENT

-The Met will “illustrate how Black people transformed from being enslaved and stylised as luxury items, acquired like any other signifier of wealth and status, to autonomous self-fashioning individuals who are global trendsetters,” according to Vogue.
+The Met planned to “illustrate how Black people transformed from being enslaved and stylised as luxury items, acquired like any other signifier of wealth and status, to autonomous self-fashioning individuals who are global trendsetters,” according to Vogue.

-This year’s Met Gala co-chairs are Colman Domingo, A$AP Rocky, Lewis Hamilton and Pharrell Williams.
-Each of their respective styles is an example of modern day Black dandyism.
+This year’s Met Gala co-chairs were Colman Domingo, A$AP Rocky, Lewis Hamilton and Pharrell Williams.
+Each of their respective styles is an example of modern-day Black dandyism.
 And even though that may paint a picture, that doesn’t exactly define Black dandyism.
-Before Monday’s big event, here’s a definitive guide to this year’s theme.
+Here’s a definitive guide to this year’s theme.

 What is Black dandyism?